Tutorial

 Writing your own Server

 Creating a server requires sub-classing DeviceServer.
 This class already provides all the requests and inform messages required by the KATCP protocol.
-However, its implementations require a little assistance from the sub-class in order to function.
+However, its implementation requires a little assistance from the subclass in order to function.

 A very simple server example looks like: